Quick guide to the dance with money

 The Milton Friedman hallmarked small government drive of the 70s declared fatwah on governments’ ability to do many things, and that included control over money supply too.
 In terms of PR, this was a good moment: the world did indeed have an inflation-problem caused by irresponsible fiscal policies.
 Economic historians will probably correct me, but my working theory is: the US economy, already at full tilt, got the extra tasks of fighting on dual fronts of Vietnam War and the War on Poverty (the guns and butter wars), and has done all that with printed money (so, a Martian looking down could reasonably summarise the situation as follows: the “Great Society” committed domestically to elimination of poverty/injustice was also spraying napalm on foreign villages, with both undertakings financed by the whole world).
 The mis-timed Great society spending and the not only misdirected but wholly immoral Vietnam spending, coupled with rising energy prices washing through the economy HAD TO result in inflation, which then promptly got exported to the rest of the world.
 But the abuse of Keynes’ insight doesn’t mean Keynes was wrong.
 Even doing the right thing in the wrong way or wrong time is still a wrong thing to do.

 At that opportune moment, Friedman argued that excessive money-supply is the root of inflation, always and forever.
 Because of this, he argued for strict targets in growth of money supply and to ensure that happens, taking money supply further out of the hands of unreliable elected governments, and giving it to central banks.
 Bond-holders of his day, enjoying more stable real returns once more, could breathe easier, but the economy doesn’t exist for them — bond holders exist for the economy.
 Today we know Friedman left out the obvious and crucial factor identified by Keynes, that all-important demand for real resources, and thus his solution of direct control of money supply is patently wrong.
-For an easy refutation of “printing money causes inflation”, just note the trillions of dollars of quantitative easing since the last two crises of GFC and Covid19: because much of that money was asset- (inequality?) inflating, and not demand-stimulating, QE failed to lift inflation and more importantly, growth.
-So then, once again: inflation is largely demand-determined.
+For an easy refutation of “printing money causes inflation”, just note the trillions of dollars of quantitative easing since the last two crises of GFC and Covid19: because much of that money ends up sitting on bank accounts, or if spent, was spent on assets (which is not demand-stimulating, only inequality-exacerbating), QE failed to lift inflation and more importantly, growth.
+Once again: inflation is largely demand-determined.
 Because of this fundamental mistake, nowadays all countries switched from controlled money supply to using targeted interest rates, using the level of unemployment as a proxy as means of controlling inflation rates.

 Why unemployment?
 The real, but rarely stated idea of Friedmanites was to keep demand for labour low, therefore to keep the bargaining power of labour in check.